 The challenge, really, is the sheer range of risks that a third party might pose to your organization.
 For example, you might have suppliers providing raw materials, shipping services, website and cloud hosting, and more.
 If any of those suppliers suddenly stopped providing their goods and services, that could swiftly bring all sorts of disruption to your own business.

 You need to understand what those risks are, and the disruption they might cause.
 In an age when large organizations could easily have thousands of third parties providing goods and services, TPRM brings speed and scale to your risk management efforts.
 Handling each vendor one at a time, with manual processes for onboarding, risk management, and monitoring, will never let you keep pace with the potential threat.

 How Do You Perform a Vendor Risk Assessment?

-The vendor risk assessment process identifies and assesses the potential hazards associated with dealing with a supplier.
-This is accomplished by evaluating the supplier’s security controls, values, objectives, policies, processes, and other security-related activities.
+The vendor risk assessment identifies and assesses the potential hazards associated with dealing with a supplier.
+This is accomplished by evaluating the supplier’s vulnerabilities, security controls, values, objectives, policies, processes, and other security-related activities.
 Companies can then assess whether the benefits of working with a particular third party exceed the dangers.

 Determine Which Risks Concern You

 Before analyzing your suppliers, consider the most critical threats to your company.
 Cybersecurity, financial, regulatory, business continuity, and reputational risks are all considerations.

 The specific risks you choose to track will depend on your organization and the objectives of your VRM program.
 Many organizations don’t keep track of all potential hazards, because not all hazards pose the same threat to you.
 (Some will pose no risk to you at all.)
 Advanced vendor risk management tools can be more specific about the risks they track, giving you a better picture of your company’s overall risk exposure from third parties.